 12 – WILD SWIM AT BLEA TARN

-There are few more picturesque spots to swim in the Lake District than Blea Tarn.
 High up in the mountains, the still water perfectly reflects the impressive Langdale Pikes.
 In the early morning, as the mist slowly drifts from the lake, Blea Tarn is lavished with a cache of serenity.
 It’s the perfect spot for a rejuvenating wake-up swim.

 When the sun is out and the lake is calm, it’s a lovely location and one of our favourite wild swimming spots in the Lake District.

-13 – ENJOY A CRAFT BEER AT HAWKSHEAD
+13 – HAWKSHEAD

 Hawkshead is a charming village in the southern half of the Lakes, located between Windermere and Coniston Water.
 The small pedestrianised centre contains artisanal delis, old-school chocolate shops, cafes and traditional pubs.

 One of our favourite stops in town is KITTchEN Bar and Beershop, a small bar with a big selection of craft ales.
-They offer some vegetarian friendly food and proceeds go to supporting homeless cats.
+They offer some vegetarian-friendly food and proceeds go to supporting homeless cats.
 If you’re in Hawkshead for the evening, don’t miss the regular rotation of events at KITTcheEN including the Quiz Night, singalong or open mic.

 Another great thing to do in Hawkshead is to take the path from behind the churchyard to soak up the views of the village nestled among the hills